Chemical decoding of kinematic substructures in the Galactic halo: Kinematic substructures

 To build the sample of halo substructures that we want to compare from a chemical point of view, we assumed the kinematic definitions summarised in \citet[][]{horta23}.
 To this aim, we transformed the phase-space data from the ICRS frame into Galactocentric coordinates by means of the \texttt{astropy} Python library, assuming for the Sun a distance from the Galactic centre of $R_0 = 8.178$ kpc, a vertical height from the midplane of $z_0 = 0.02$ kpc, and a velocity $[U_{\odot}, V_{\odot}, W_{\odot}] = [-11.1, 248.0, 8.5]$ km s$^{-1}$.
 We then obtained the orbital parameters through the \texttt{galpy} code \citep[][]{bovy15, mackereth18}, assuming the \citet[][]{mcmillan17} Galactic potential.

 The selection criteria defining the halo substructures are adopted from the literature \citep[also summarised in][]{horta23} and are based on purely kinematic assumptions, where possible.
-In particular, we analysed the accreted debris of the following merger events: GSE, Sequoia, Thamnos, Helmi Stream, Heracles, and Sagittarius.
-We included $\omega$ Cen in the analyses, as a candidate remnant of an accretion event and possibly the nuclear star cluster of GSE/Sequoia \citep[][]{massari2019, myeong2019, callingham22, limberg22}.
-The criteria, the references and the number of stars for each sample are reported in Table \ref{tab:kin}.
+In particular, we analysed the accreted debris of the following merger events (assuming the reported selections): GSE (GSE (H), \citealt{horta23}; GSE (K), \citealt{koppelman19b}; GSE (M), \citealt{massari2019}), Sequoia (Sequoia (K), \citealt{koppelman19b}; Sequoia (My), \citealt{myeong2019}; Sequoia (M), \citealt{massari2019}), Helmi Stream (Helmi Stream (K), \citealt{koppelman19a}; Helmi Stream (M), \citealt{massari2019}), Thamnos \citep[][]{koppelman19b}, Heracles \citep[][]{horta21, horta23}, and Sagittarius \citep[][]{hasselquist21}.
+We note that many of these selections were defined within a smaller volume around the Sun and with different solar parameters in the literature, but we applied them to larger distances to compare with the results of \citealt{horta23}, from which we also adopted the solar parameters.
+We also acknowledge that we have considered the selections of \citet{massari2019} for comparison with those of \citet{koppelman19b,koppelman19a, horta23}.
+These selections were initially defined to associate GCs with known accreted debris, thus they are typically more extended in IOM spaces.
+The criteria, references and number of stars for each sample are reported in Table \ref{tab:kin}.
+We finally note that we excluded all stars with flags for abundance measurements in APOGEE in any of the elements considered in the analysis -- as requested by our method (see Sec. \ref{sec:method}), thus our samples are generally smaller than H23 original ones, who imposed the flag constraint only for the 2 elements considered at each step of the chemical comparison.
+We included $\omega$ Cen \citep[][]{schiavon24} in the analyses, as a candidate remnant of an accretion event and possibly the nuclear star cluster of GSE/Sequoia \citep[][]{massari2019, myeong2019, callingham22, limberg22}.
 Sgr and $\omega$ Cen are not described in Tab. \ref{tab:kin}, as their stars have been selected directly from the following catalogues: \citet[][]{hasselquist21} and \citet[][]{schiavon24}, respectively.
-Note that the definition of the Heracles sample provided by \cite{horta21} and used in this work is not only based on kinematic cuts, but also on the following chemical selection criteria: $\rm{[Al/Fe]} < -0.07 \,\&\, \rm{[Mg/Mn]} \ge 0.25$; $\rm{[Al/Fe]} \ge -0.07 \,\&\, \rm{[Mg/Mn]} \ge 4.25\times \rm{[Al/Fe]} + 0.5475$; $\rm{[Fe/H]} > -1.7$.
-Moreover, we defined the in situ disc by circularity\footnote{The circularity is defined as $\eta = \sqrt{1-e^2}$.} $\eta > 0.8$, and the metal-poor disc when considering an additional cut in metallicity $\rm{[Fe/H]}\le-0.6$.
+Note that the definition of the Heracles sample provided by \cite{horta21} and used in this work is based not only on kinematic cuts, but also on the following chemical selection criteria: $\rm{[Al/Fe]} < -0.07 \,\&\, \rm{[Mg/Mn]} \ge 0.25$; $\rm{[Al/Fe]} \ge -0.07 \,\&\, \rm{[Mg/Mn]} \ge 4.25\times \rm{[Al/Fe]} + 0.5475$; $\rm{[Fe/H]} > -1.7$.
+Moreover, we defined the in situ disc by circularity\footnote{The circularity is defined as $\eta = L_z/|L_{z,circ}|$.} $\eta > 0.8$, and the metal-poor disc when considering an additional cut in metallicity $\rm{[Fe/H]}\le-0.8$.